 This next figure is something else again.

 One of the discussions about the Dogu figures brings Star Wars into the discussion.
 This is a thing of beauty.
 One can imagine many things about this woman.
-The sculpture has sharp outlines, gently curved chest which follows the curve of the hat.
+The sculpture has sharp outlines and gently curved chest which follows the curve of the hat.
 As with most of the other sculptures she has a grounded stance with wavy pants.
 The different textures add to her beauty.
-The face is only suggested which gives her a modern look and oops no arms.
+The face is only suggested which gives her a modern look and, oops, no arms.
 Arms are an interesting thing in western art.
 The lack of arms brings our minds back to the Greek sculptures whose arms have been broken off over time.
 In this case the lack of arms is purposeful.

 This little guy is very different